 One of my primary specialties is helping those impacted by having a narcissistic family member or partner.
 This type of emotional (and sometimes physical) abuse can often be covert, and therefore it is sometimes difficult for those around you to truly understand the severity of what is happening.

 Narcissism is a personality disorder characterized by a grandiose sense of self-importance, lack of empathy, and an extreme sensitivity to criticism and inability to take accountability for behavior.
 These personality traits cause significant problems in relationships.
 Narcissists never develop an authentic sense of self and the ability to genuinely connect with others.
-Therefore, they are typically highly adept at exploiting other people to meet their own needs.
-Their partners and family members are often left feeling continually manipulated, controlled, and demeaned.
+Therefore, they are typically highly adept at exploiting and manipulating other people to meet their own needs.
+Their partners and family members are often left feeling continually undervalued, controlled, and filled with self-doubt.

 If you are in an intimate relationship with a narcissist I can help you: